SimTech-Research-Data-Management/harvester-curator/README.md

 Then the harvested metadata can be accessed through *harvester_output.json*.One may follow the path shown at the end of the terminal output.

-**Please note that, currently, we are only limited to a *vtk-parser*, which can harvest from a small number of filetypes, as: "glb", "jpg", "obj", "pgm", "ply", "png", "pnm", "ppm", "pvti", "pvtp", "pvtr", "pvtu", "stl", "tif", "vti", "vtk", "vtp", "vtr", "vts", "vtu"**

-Codes for the curation phase can be found at [feature/curation](https://github.com/SimTech-Research-Data-Management/darus_data_harvester/tree/feature/curation) branch. [test_curation.py](https://github.com/SimTech-Research-Data-Management/darus_data_harvester/blob/feature/curation/curator/test_curation.py) is able to create a dataset in demoDaRUS (a test system of DaRUS) from the metadata in the json file [test_metadata_example.json](https://github.com/SimTech-Research-Data-Management/darus_data_harvester/blob/feature/curation/curator/test_metadata_example.json).
-After the testing_phase, *test_metadata_example.json* will be replaced by *harvester_output.json*.
+[test_curation.py](https://github.com/SimTech-Research-Data-Management/darus_data_harvester/blob/master/curator/curator.py) is able to create a dataset in demoDaRUS (a test system of DaRUS) from the metadata provided in the json file [test_metadata_example.json](https://github.com/SimTech-Research-Data-Management/darus_data_harvester/blob/feature/example/example/curator_related/harvested_metadata_example.json).

-The curation phase is only tested for demoDaRUS.

-- One first needs to add enviromrntal varibles as:
+- For curation, one first needs to add environment varibles as:

 <pre>
 export DATAVERSE_API_TOKEN=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX >> ~/.bashrc